Sammy1Am/openwrt-ha-devicetracker/README.md

 ## Additional Notes
 - You can enable debug logging in the config file to get some output in the syslog which might be helpful for troubleshooting.
 - It's not strictly necessary (I don't think) to filter the devices by MAC address.
 This script could be modified to report *all* associations and disassociations for an AP.
+- There is not currently a periodic-check component of this service.
+This means if a device connects or disconnected while either the service or HA are not running, its status will not be properly updated.
+Would like to eventually add that though; PRs welcome!